 Paulette Vander Schueren leads the Brussels’ members of the Mayer Brown Government and International Trade group.
 Her practice focuses on matters related to international trade, the World Trade Organization including dispute settlement, international trade compliance, international trade negotiations, international customs and European Union regulations.

-Paulette has been recognized as one of the world's top trade and customs lawyers for many years.
-Indeed Chambers Global 2012 notes, that “Paulette Vander Schueren is consistently singled out for her depth of experience in this field, and is described by sources as "one of the best customs and trade lawyers in the world."
-The International Who's Who of Business Lawyers - Trade & Customs 2010
+states that “Paulette Vander Schueren is consistently singled out for her depth of experience in this field, and is described by sources as "one of the best customs and trade lawyers in the world” and Chambers Global 2015

 designated her as one of the world's top 25 pre-eminent International Trade lawyers in the world.

 She represents and advises clients in trade remedy cases before the EU institutions and outside the EU, including on anti-dumping, subsidies, safeguard and, in the EU, on Trade Barrier Regulation matters.
 She advises foreign governments on the implementation and interpretation of trade remedy laws and also advises private and governmental clients on international and bilateral agreements concluded by the EU.